How Napoleon lost his grip on Europe and was finally defeated

 This confederation combined the regions of western Germany, including Bavaria, Württemberg, Baden, Aschaffenburg, and Nassau.

-The loss of so much of the traditional lands of the Holy Roman Empire meant that Francis of Austria formally announced the end of his title of Holy Roman emperor in August of 1806.
+The loss of so much of the traditional lands of the Holy Roman Empire meant that Emperor Francis of Austria formally announced the end of his title of Holy Roman emperor on August 6 of 1806.

 War of the Fourth Coalition